-Lemon curd is one of those recipes that you assume is too fancy to make at home, but in reality, it's quite simple to do.
-Also, there is a high likelihood that you already have all the ingredients needed to throw it together at a moment's notice.
+Lemon curd is one of those recipes that you assume is too fancy to make at home, but in reality, it's quite simple to do (see also: Perfect Panna Cotta).
+Homemade lemon curd is significantly more vibrant, fresher, and well-balanced than any store-bought brand (and also much less expensive).
+And, it is highly likely you already have all the necessary ingredients to whip it up quickly.

 Here is What You Need to Make It